EkaterinaKasilina/EkaterinaKasilina.github.io/_projects/digit_recognition.md

 So, I built an app with Flask and Canvas and hosted it on Heroku(until 2022)

+The full code can be found [here](https://github.com/EkaterinaKasilina/written_digit_recognition?tab=readme-ov-file) *The project is old and code is not very clean and good in general

 # Models
 For this project I use two models:
 1. Feed forward neural network (FNN) is written on numpy and is not very accurate.